-This guide is intended for students studying Philosophy at the University of Oxford, although any students working in this field may find it useful.
+This guide is intended for students and researchers studying philosophy at the University of Oxford, although students and researchers from any field may find it useful.

 Use this guide to find out about books and online resources for philosophy, including ebooks, ejournals and bibliographic databases.

 Oxford has a wide range of ebooks and printed books for philosophy, including the main reference collection in the Bodleian Library and lending collections at the Philosophy and Theology Faculties Library.
 For more detailed information about our book collections visit the books page of this guide.

 A lot of journals, as well as being available in print, are available online and can be searched via SOLO or eJournals A-Z. Below are a few of the top journals for philosophy.
 For more information about our journal collections, visit the journals page of this guide.

 Oxford subscribes to many bibliographic databases.
 They can be used to locate journal articles, conference proceedings, books, patents, images, data and more.
 You can find some of the key databases for philosophy below, but take a look at the databases page of this guide for more titles.

 There are many alternative sources of information online for the study of philosophy.
 These include magazines, pre-prints, open access repositories, websites and podcasts, among others.
 Take a look at the free online resources page of this guide for an overview.